-Beans is a big staple in their diet, and several times per month they enjoy small servings of meat, which includes pork.
+Beans is a big staple in centenarians diet, and several times per month they enjoy small servings of meat, which includes pork.

 Many in the Blue Zones (not Seventh Day Adventists) drink wine up to twice daily with food or with friends.
 And not just any wine will do – Sardinian Cannonau wine seem to be be the way to go.